h8d13/Vase/vase_os/hade_box/README.md

 - Added `sof-firmware` to base to avoid another mkinitcpio hook
 - Expanded on brtfs-snapper/timeshift integration
 - Fixed fallbacks in case endpoints are down: Real important is https://archlinux.org/mirrors/status/json/ and for manual https://archlinux.org/mirrorlist/
 > I think this is too critical to only have at only one location.
-And yes it's down for everyone

-Made a re-order menu for this case if mirrors endpoints are down.
+> Made a re-order menu for this case if mirrors endpoints are down you can still find your preferred servers as fallback.
+> Also filter HTTPS only if desired.
 - Added CTRL + Q to actually close TUI properly
 - Swap config inside disks to make possible swap on partition
 - Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features + Grub config and people can do what they want after.